-Enter the idea parking lot.
+Enter the parking lot idea.

 When someone has a good – but off topic – idea write it down where it is clearly visible, such as the corner of a whiteboard.
 Then politely tell the person that this idea is worthy of discussion at a later date but right now we need to stick to the agenda.

 Taking this approach builds a list of useful ideas and motivates others to call out their own ideas without fear of straying off topic.

 In Step 9 you see how to make sure this valuable resource does not go to waste.

 Running effective meetings means meeting to achieve an objective.
 As such your meeting will be ineffective if attendees avoid making decisions.